What is Philosophy of Physics?

 I have transitioned from mathematical physics into

 Do not change into philosophy because you think it’s better for your career.
-Making a career in academia is always hard, and there is usually more money (meaning more positions) in fields that are somewhat closer to practical applications.
-And outside of academia, a degree in physics or mathematics is generally worth more on the job market than a degree in philosophy.
+Making a career in academia is always hard, and there is usually more money (meaning more positions) in fields that are closer to practical applications.
+And outside of academia, a degree in physics or mathematics is generally worth more on the job market than a philosophy

 Do not change into philosophy because you think it’s easier.
 Bad philosophy is easy, good philosophy is hard.
 Philosophy of physics is not a hobby but a serious field of research with professional standards.
 In particular, doing good work in foundations of physics requires just as much specialized skill and expertise as any other discipline in physics.
 Don’t think you’ll be a good philosopher just because you’ve been a decent physicist.
 Don’t even think you’ll be a decent philosopher just because you’ve been a great physicist.
 Go into the field because you respect it, not because you don’t.